sunpy/ndcube/joss_paper/paper.md

 In astronomy, the most commonly used framework for translating between array element indices and the location, time, etc. in the Universe being observed is the World Coordinate System (WCS).
-WCS’s ability to handle many different physical types of coordinates (e.g. spatial, temporal, spectral, etc.) and their projections onto a data array (e.g. right ascension and declination, helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical coordinate types
+WCS's ability to handle many different physical types of coordinates (e.g. spatial, temporal, spectral, etc.) and their projections onto a data array (e.g. right ascension and declination, helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical coordinate types